 Update software regularly

 Updating your software will always make sure that you have the latest protection.
 Software developers often provide updates to security software without you knowing.
 But if they do, hackers may attack before you can get those patches installed.
-You will always want to update your security software automatically after any new upgrades or updates happen.
-This will edit any holes in your apps and web.
+Patch management is a tricky process to get right.
+It would help if you kept a close eye to ensure all the latest vulnerabilities, especially for Internet-facing services, are patched as a priority.
+Read more on patch management here on how this is an essential part of the hygiene routine.

 Use multi-factor authentication

-Even if you don’t know the sender, it’s probably best to avoid opening unknown attachments and links in emails.
+Even if you don’t know the sender, it’s probably best to avoid opening unknown email attachments and links.
 Just delete them instead of clicking on anything inside the email.
 Cybercriminals often send out phishing scams that trick people into downloading malware or disclosing security information through fake websites.
+Read more on how to identify and report phishing emails.

 Antivirus software helps you get rid of viruses and other nasty things.
-You should install it first to be safe.
+You should install it first to be safe from threats affecting your Operating System and installed software.

 Back up regularly